Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 Some of the leading audiobook services include:

 However, most audiobooks must be paid for.
-This is because recording an entire book is expensive, and all content is copyrighted.
+Recording an entire book is expensive, and all content is copyrighted.
 Publishers typically charge larger sums for audiobooks compared to digital or physical copies of the book.

 Fortunately for listeners, most audiobook subscriptions offer free trials for limited periods.
-This means you can listen to audiobooks for free for a certain period, so you can decide if the medium is for you.
+This means you can listen to audiobooks for free for a certain period and decide if the medium is right for you.

 How to Publish Audiobooks